 If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

 The main objective of this profession is to promote human well-being and help people to live a steady life, fulfil basic needs, and be more valuable to society.

 Social workers continually work for economic and social justice, preventing any situation that limits and hinders human rights.
-They strive towards eradicating poverty and helping people to live a healthy and quality life.
+They strive towards eradicating poverty and helping people to live healthy and quality life.

 So if you want to learn what it takes to become a social worker in Australia, read the post below.
-It contains all the information on how to become a social worker in Australia.
+It contains all the information on becoming a social worker in Australia, including qualification requirements, salary, courses, steps to take, and more.

 1. What Does A Social Worker Do?

 Social workers play an incredibly diverse role, depending on their day-to-day activities and work environment.
 They help their clients with various situations, such as counselling, case management, family therapy, and assisting people in engaging with different social services.

 Social workers also contribute to research and policy development projects, as well as education and training programs.
 Not only that, they even work with consultation processes and participate in public debates to speak about critical social topics.

 2. Why Become A Social Worker?

 You may become drawn to a career in social work for several reasons.
 Some people are interested in doing social work because a social worker helped them in the past.
 Or they might have experienced difficulties and would like to help others overcome similar hardships.

 You may also be drawn to this field if you are interested in resolving issues like abuse, addiction, or mental illness.
 Besides, you might like working with the elderly or children.

 3. Major Duties And Tasks of A Social Worker